 From the second parking lot there are a series of worn paths that take you out towards the lighthouse.
 Once you’ve made it to the lighthouse you are greeted with sweeping views of the Pacific Ocean.
 From here the path will start to head down hill and this is arguably the toughest part of the hike.

 The trails are sandy and rocky and at points steep so take your time getting down.
 At the bottom of the trails is an area that is referred to as Acid War Zone.
-This is the area between the light house and the Nakalele Blowhole.
+This is the area between the light beacon and the Nakalele Blowhole.
 You’ll quickly understand how it got its name as its a barren landscape dotted with large boulders.

 Next up is the Maui blowhole.
 It’s about the size of a manhole cover and is very powerfu, especially during the winter months.
 On high surf days, the blowhole can erupt up to 50 feet in the air.